shaftoe/personal-website/content/blog/lambda-api-custom-domain-tutorial/index.md

 ---
 title: "Setup a custom domain REST API endpoint on AWS Lambda: a step by step tutorial"
-published: true
 tags:
   - api
   - aws